A proud history

 Our shared story

 All but one of the Cathedrals Group universities was founded by the Churches for the purpose of training teachers for Church schools, in the days before the state provided education for all.
 Most were founded in the first half of the 19th Century and are amongst the oldest higher education providers in the UK.
-Our members were founded on princples of widening access and breaking down barriers in education.
+Our members were founded on principles of widening access and breaking down barriers in education.
 Several of our members were the first to admit women students on an equal footing with men.
-Our oldest member is the University of Wales Trinity St David, whose Royal Charter dating back to 1828, is the oldest in Wales and England, after the universities of Oxford and Cambridge.
-Amongst our other earliest founding members were the universities of Chester, Chichester and York St John, with the most recent, including Canterbury Christ Church University and Newman University, founded in the 1960s.
+Amongst our other earliest founding members were the universities of Chester, Chichester and York St John.

 Making progress